-It is important to check out the final work before and after you print it.
+It is essential to check out the final work before and after printing it.
 You must avoid misspellings.
 Also, you need to make sure that all the images have the perfect size and resolution.

 It’s always a good idea to call someone that doesn’t know about the work to check it out.
-A new pair of eyes may notice some mistakes that you might be missing out.
+A new pair of eyes may notice some mistakes that you might be missing out on.

 Before printing your final work, you need to print one on a smaller scale to verify how it looks, if the bleed is ok, and if it’s readable.

 Your document has to have a bleed of at least 3 mm from the edge of the paper.
-This will avoid some images to get modified if they need to fit each other in.
-It also plays an important role when you’re going to cut a flyer.
+This will prevent some images from getting modified if they need to fit each other.
+It also plays an important role when you cut a flyer.

 Final Words: Printing Tips For Graphic Designers

-Another good advice is to do timing to your printer.
-It’s a great way to know if you can accomplish the work by due date if you are short of time.
+Another good piece of advice is to do timing to your printer.
+It’s a great way to know if you can accomplish the work by the due date if you are short of time.

-Just by following these simple printing tips for graphic designers you will save a lot of money and time.
-Remember time is money!
+By following these simple printing tips for graphic designers, you will save a lot of money and time.
+Remember, time is money!

-This tips will help you improve your reputation as a designer.
-A good idea is to make a list with these tips, and others you consider important, before you start, and make sure you are following every single one of them.
+These tips will help you improve your reputation as a designer.
+A good idea is to make a list with these tips and others you consider essential before you start, and make sure you follow every one of them.